Cadair/scipy2014plotting/README.md

 My entry for the "SciPy John Hunter Excellence in Plotting Contest"

-[See:](https://conference.scipy.org/scipy2014/participate/plotting_contest/) for more information on the competition.
+See: [this](https://conference.scipy.org/scipy2014/participate/plotting_contest/) for more information on the competition.

 Getting the Data
 ----------------